Canon SX10 vs Fujifilm X20

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot SX10 IS and Fujifilm X20 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the SX10 and the X20 have been discontinued, but can regularly be found used on eBay.
+Both the SX10 and the X20 have been discontinued, but can regularly be found used on ebay.
 The SX10 was replaced by the Canon SX20, while the X20 was followed by the Fujifilm X30.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the SX10 and X20 can be found, respectively, in the Canon SX10 Manual (free pdf) or the online Fujifilm X20 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon SX10 or the Fujifilm X20 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.